cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

 * **Internal arrays:** backed by processor variables, and index-based access is provided by the compiler.
 * **Remote arrays:** backed by variables residing in a remote processor.
 Index-based access is provided by the compiler on the current processor.
 * **Multiplexed arrays:** similar to remote arrays, but several copies of these arrays may exist in different processors.
 Index-based access is provided by the compiler on the current processor.
 * **Constant arrays:** individual elements of the array are constant.
-Index-based read-only access is provided by the compiler.
+The compiler implements index-based read-only access.
 * **External arrays:** backed by a memory bank or a memory cell.
 Index-based access is provided directly by mlog instructions (`read` and `write`).

 **Array Implementations**

 The basic mechanism for providing index-based access to array elements is known as [`@counter` arrays](https://yrueii.github.io/MlogDocs/#counter-array): a separate branch for accessing each variable is created in mlog, and the array access is implemented by jumping to the desired branch using the element index and `@counter` manipulation.

+> [!NOTE]
-To distinguish arrays as a language feature from the `@counter` arrays implementation in mlog, here we call a set of branches implementing an array a `@counter` table.
+> To distinguish arrays as a language feature from the `@counter` arrays implementation in mlog, here we call a set of branches implementing an array a _`@counter` table_, or simply a _table_.

-A branch in a `@counter` table consists of an access instruction, which ensures reading or writing of the variable corresponding to the array element, and a jump to the place where the program execution should continue.
+A branch in a table consists of an access instruction, which ensures reading or writing of the variable corresponding to the array element, and a jump to the place where the program execution should continue.
 This makes internal arrays rather expensive in terms of code size.

 Mindcode supports several implementations of `@counter` tables.
-Some are only available when compiling the code for a specific target.
+Some require specific Mindustry processor capabilities and are therefore only available when compiling the code for a specific target.
 This optimization tries to choose the most efficient implementation for the given array type, the way it is used in the program, and the target.

-Individual implementations are described here.
+Individual `@counter` table implementations are described here.

-### Regular `@counter` tables
+### Regular tables

 Available for every target.
-Generally, two `@counter` tables are needed: one for reading, one for writing.
-When index-based access is not used to read or write a given array, the corresponding `@counter` table is not created.
-A `@counter` table supporting a regular array may be used by several separate places in the code (similarly to an out-of-line function).
+Generally, two tables are needed: one for reading, one for writing.
+When index-based access is not used to read or write a given array, the corresponding table is not created.
+A table supporting a regular array may be used by several separate places in the code (similarly to an out-of-line function).

-All `@counter` tables take up instruction space proportional to the array size.
-As two regular `@counter` tables are needed for an array in the general case, four instructions are generated per a single array element just for the `@counter` tables.
+All regular tables take up twice as many instructions as there are elements in the array.
+As two regular tables are needed for an array in the general case, four instructions are generated per a single array element just for the tables.

-When the program needs to read or write an array element at a given index, a call into the `@counter` table is made.
+When the program needs to read or write an array element at a given index, a call into the table is made.
 For this, the address of the branch is computed, and the value of the element variable is either read into a transfer variable or updated from a transfer variable.
 The call sets up several arguments: the index to be accessed, the transfer variable (either as input or as output), the return address as an implicit argument, and, in case of multiplexed arrays, the actual processor being accessed.
 Several instructions are therefore executed to access an array element.

-Constant arrays are also implemented using regular `@counter` tables.
-Here, the `@counter` table provides the (constant) element value directly, and since the array cannot be modified, no `@counter` table for writes is required or generated.
+Constant arrays are also implemented using regular tables.
+Here, the table provides the (constant) element value directly, and since the array cannot be modified, no table for writes is required or generated.

-### Compact `@counter` tables
+### Compact tables

 Available for targets `8.0` and higher.
-Implemented as a single `@counter` table which provides the name of the variable corresponding to a given array element.
+Implemented as a single table which provides the name of the variable corresponding to a given array element.
 The `read` and `write` instructions are then used to access the variable.
 The compact array can be used with both internal, remote, and multiplexed arrays.
 It is equally efficient for all these types of arrays, as the array element is read or written indirectly in all three cases using a single additional instruction.
-Due to this additional instruction requirement, the compact `@counter` table is in most cases less efficient than a regular one.
+Due to this additional instruction requirement, the compact table is in most cases less efficient than a regular one.

-However, if an array element at the same index is accessed multiple times (say, a read-update-write pattern, e.g. `a[i]++`), Mindcode might be able to recognize this and for the second and later accesses use the name of the variable obtained through the `@counter` table for the first access, providing considerable savings in both code-size and execution time.
-In these cases, a compact array is more efficient than a regular array and is preferred by the compiler.
+However, if an array element at the same index is accessed multiple times (e.g., a read-update-write pattern such as `a[i]++`), Mindcode might be able to recognize this and for the second and later accesses use the name of the variable obtained through the table for the first access, providing considerable savings in both code-size and execution time.
+In these cases, a compact array is more efficient than a regular array and is preferred by the optimizer.

-Since a compact `counter` table doesn't access the array element variables directly, but accesses them through their mlog names, the variables aren't created in the processor by the `@counter table` itself (unlike regular arrays).
+Since a compact table doesn't access the array element variables directly, but accesses them through their mlog names, the variables aren't created in the processor by the table itself (unlike regular arrays).
 Array elements which aren't accessed directly by the program must be explicitly created by a `draw triangle` instruction.
-Up to six variables can be created by a single instruction, meaning that an array implemented as a compact array may require approx. 2.17 instructions per array element for `@counter` tables.
+Up to six variables can be created by a single instruction, meaning that an array implemented as a compact array may require approx. 2.17 instructions per array element for tables.

+### Inlined tables

+Initially, the compiler generates only one copy of a table for a given array, which is then used as an out-of-line function wherever index-based access is required.
+However, calls to `@counter` tables can be inlined in the same way as calls to out-of-line functions.
+This means the table is duplicated at the call site, increasing the code size, but all parameters to the call are inlined into the local table, saving one or more instruction executions.
+When all calls to a specific table get inlined, the original table is removed from the program.

+Inlining is possible for all types of tables (compact and regular, folded and unfolded).
+As compact and regular tables have the same space requirements when inlined, the compact representation is only used for repeated access to the same array element, where it is more efficient both space-wise and execution-wise.
+Each inlined table is evaluated independently.

-### Folded `@counter` tables
+### Folded tables

 Available for targets `8.1` and higher.
-Individual branches of the `@counter` table serves two elements from the array (the proper one is chosen through `select` from the lower or upper half of the array, based on the index).
+Individual branches of the table serve two elements from the array (the proper one is chosen through `select` from the lower or upper half of the array, based on the index).

-Folded `@counter` tables can only support literals or mlog variables.
+Folded tables can only support literals or mlog variables.
 Therefore, they can be used for compact tables or for reading regular tables of local arrays, including constant arrays.
-For remote arrays and writing `@counter` tables, folding is not possible.
+For remote arrays and writing tables, folding is not possible.

-Folding requires an additional step to choose the correct branch of the `@counter` table, and is therefore always slower than an unfolded table.
+Folding requires an additional step to choose the correct branch of the table and is therefore always slower than an unfolded table (only when text-based jump tables are supported, this additional step can be removed for inlined tables).
 However, folding reduces the table size in half.
-Since a folded compact `@counter` table serves both reads and writes, it takes only one instruction per array element (plus one-sixth of instruction for `draw triangle` element variable creation).
+Since a folded compact table serves both reads and writes, it takes only one instruction per array element (plus one-sixth of instruction for `draw triangle` element variable creation).
 This means arrays of 600 or 700 elements are possible while still providing some space for actual logic.

-### Inlined `@counter` tables

-Initially, only one copy of a `@counter` table is generated by the compiler for a given array, which is then used as an out-of-line function wherever index-based access is required.
-However, calls to `@counter` tables can be inlined in the same way as calls to out-of-line functions.
-This means the `@counter` table is duplicated at the call site, increasing the code size, but all parameters to the call are injected into the inlined `@counter` table, saving one or more instruction executions.
-When all calls to a specific `@counter` table get inlined, the original `@counter` table is removed from the program.

-Inlining is possible for both compact and regular `@counter` tables.
-As compact and regular tables have the same space requirements when inlined, the compact representation is only used for repeated access to the same array element, where it is more efficient both space-wise and execution-wise.
-Each inlined `@counter` table is evaluated independently.

 ### Short arrays

-For short arrays, the `@counter` tables can be avoided entirely:
+For short arrays, the tables can be avoided entirely:
 * When the array has just one element, all index-based array access is resolved to that one element directly.
 * For other short arrays up to three or four elements, the array access is replaced with a sequence of `select`s or if/else statements, depending on whether the `select` instruction is available in the given target (target `8.1` or higher is required for a `select` instruction).

-This replacement is available for both compact and regular `@counter` tables.
+This replacement is available for both compact and regular tables.
 The compact version is used when the same element is accessed multiple times, similarly to inlined arrays.

 #### Using an if / else statement